tyh2333/CS580I-Internet-of-things-assignment/README.md

-Simulate sensor communacation using TinyOS and cooja simulator in NesC programming language;
+Simulate sensor communacation using TinyOS and cooja simulator in NesC;